Who are the REAL illuminati?

 However important fame, wealth and the pursuit of power may be to some of us, and however inevitable their presence in this material world may be, all the wise philosophers, mystics and poets of the past agree that they must ALL fade away in time, for as Shakespeare tells us: "...the great globe itself, Yea all which it inherit, shall dissolve, and, like this insubstantial pageant faded, leave not a rack behind."
 If this is true, and from Hermes to Pythagoras, and Buddha to Jesus, all the Messengers from God to Man have taught the same, then what possible attraction can these ephemeral illusions have for the truly enlightened—the real illuminati?
 Earthly power, whether it is wielded by a monarch, a dictator or a corporate mogul, is as nothing compared to the power contained in one atom of hydrogen, as science demonstrated all too clearly when the first atomic bomb was dropped on Hiroshima in 1945.
 And if such power is locked up in just one tiny speck of matter, how much greater must be the power of those who rule and order the Universe under the Creator of All?
 It is the pursuit of the knowledge, rightly called 'Divine Wisdom', possessed by the Spiritual Beings who wield these powers, which has ever been the goal of all sincere seekers after Truth.
 That there have been, and are, men and women who have discovered fragments of this knowledge is a matter of historical record.
 Who has not heard of Simon Magus, of Paracelsus, and of H. P. Blavatsky?
 All were credited with performing so-called 'miracles', all were devout, humble individuals, who did their best to enlighten mankind and alleviate the evils of this world.
 None occupied thrones, or were remotely interested in fame, wealth or the pursuit of material, as opposed to spiritual power.
 Whether we choose to call them illuminati, and whether or not they belonged to secret societies, the fact remains that they were all illuminated in the best and highest sense of the word, and the Light that filled them came from God, not man.

 The real 'conspiracy'—if we must use that word—is the epidemic of greed and selfishness which holds almost the entire world in its insidious grip.
 It is humanity itself, both in the mass and in the individual, which is building the totalitarian atmosphere which threatens to deprive man of his God-given freedom of thought and action.
 It is a silent, unconscious conspiracy which few talk about and even fewer think about.
-But this forms no part of my present discussion, though it is a subject I may explore in a future article.
+But this forms no part of my present discussion, though it is a subject that the authors of this website explore in several of their articles, most notably in 'How Peace leads to war.'

 None of this is to say that there do not exist conscious conspiracies and conspirators pursuing various political, monetary and social agendas for their own selfish ends.
 But is this news to any thinking person?
 To the diligent student of human history there have always been such opportunists, whether they were known to the public or simply pulled the strings of their marionettes from the shadows.
 To suggest, as some conspiracy theorists do, that there exists an organised movement on a world-wide scale that goes back to Adam Weishaupt and his illuminati, whose avowed aim is to usher in a New World Order of Orwellian despotism on a global scale, strikes me as both ludicrous and implausible.
 We have only to watch the daily news to see that the so-called 'movers and shakers' of the world not only rise and fall with monotonous regularity, but that they can rarely agree with one another about anything, much less establish the coordinated and cooperative consensus needed to organise and implement a New World Order.
 It seems to me that the only 'new' thing about this non-existent 'order' is the name!
 Unless, of course, you can point to any period of human history during the last few thousand years when the vast majority were not exploited, misled and manipulated by their so-called rulers?
 To call such money-grabbing, power-hungry nonentities 'illuminati' seems to me to be adding insult to injury!